-With the link above you will see the Head Injury Survey that needs to be completed by you, the Athletic Director.
-Please seek input from your school nurse and/or athletic trainer so that we may have the most accurate information possible to include in this report.
+Select the link below to access the 2016-2017 MSHSAA Head Injury Survey that needs to be completed by the school's Athletic Director, Athletic Trainer or School Nurse, dependent on the personnel in your district who is responsible for the tracking of head injuries during the school year.
+Regardless of who completes the survey, please make sure to involve your school nurse and/or athletic trainer so that we may have the most accurate information possible to include in this report.